mansakrishna23/mansakrishna23/README.md

 - 👋 Hi, I’m Mansa K, @mansakrishna23
-- 👀 I’m interested in Data Science and Machine Learning, specifically with applications in sustainability and earth sciences (atmospheric, oceanic, and crysopheric sciences).
+- 👀 I’m interested in Deep Learning with applications in Earth Sciences (specifically, the polar sciences).
 - 🌱 I’m graduated from the University of California - Los Angeles (UCLA) with a B.S. in Applied Mathematics, Specialization in Computing.
-I will be heading to Graduate School in the Fall!
+I am currently a graduate student at Dartmouth.
 - 📫 You can reach me through [email](mailto:mansakrishna23@gmail.com).